tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_lists,_dictionaries,_and_data.md

 ]
 {% endhighlight %}

  Add the code above to the end of your working sketch.
 To access a list element within another list, include a second pair of square brackets.
-For example, to retrieve the percentage of green in the second (orange) band, its:
+For example, to retrieve the percentage of green in the second (orange) band, it's:

 {% highlight py %}
 print( bands[1][1] )    # displays 60